makrai/notes/bengio14-repr-learn.md

       * first introduced for modeling natural images
   * Deng+ 2010;
     * Binary coding of speech spectrograms using a deep auto-encoder
-    * produce[s] a logspectral distortion that is approximately 2 dB lower than a subband vector quantization technique
+    * produces a logspectral distortion that is approximately 2 dB lower than a subband vector quantization technique
   * Seide+ 2011a Interspeech
     * Conversational speech transcription using context-dependent DNNs